YuanlongLiu/SigMod/README.md

 SigMod is an exact and efficient method for identifying strongly interconnected disease-associated modules in gene (protein) network.
 SigMod is currently implemented in R.

-An example of asthma-associated modules identified based on STRING network and GWAS outcomes:
+The following plot gives an example of asthma-associated modules identified by SigMod using STRING network and GWAS outcomes:
 ![Alt text](./img/SigMod_results.png "SigMod result")